wp-plugins/book-review/readme.txt

 * Italian

-If you would like to volunteer to translate this plugin into other languages, please contact me at thebookwookie@gmail.com.
+If you would like to volunteer to translate this plugin into other languages, please contact me at donnapep@gmail.com.

 = Resources =
-* Full documentation for the WordPress Book Review Plugin can be found on [Book Wookie](http://bookwookie.ca/wordpress-book-review-plugin/).
+* Full documentation for the WordPress Book Review Plugin can be found on my [blog](http://donnapeplinskie.com/wordpress-book-review-plugin/).
-* Follow Book Wookie on [Facebook](https://www.facebook.com/BookWookie), [Twitter](https://twitter.com/BookWookie), or [Google+](https://plus.google.com/u/0/115576325157071227855/posts).
+* Follow me on [Google+](https://plus.google.com/u/0/+DonnaPeplinskie/posts), [Twitter](https://twitter.com/donnapep) or [LinkedIn](ca.linkedin.com/in/donnapeplinskie/).
 * If you have questions or suggestions, please post them in the forum that can be found on the Support tab.

 = About Me =